xthemadgenius/btcrec-cli/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+**Note Regarding Scammers**
+Scammers monitor the issues section of this Github and automatically reply to new issues with links to phishing websites, etc. (And Github moderation tools are very poor) You should disregard all comments recieved before a response from @3rdIteration...

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]